tobyscales/tobyscales.com/content/posts/predictions-2025.md

 authors = ["Toby Scales"]
-title = "2025: My Unasked-for Predictions on Hollywood, Security and AI" date = "2024-12-03" description = "Predictions for 2025 at the intersection of Hollywood, AI and Security." tags = [
+title = "2025: My Unasked-for Predictions on Hollywood, Security and AI" date = "2024-12-03" description = "don't fear the reaper, fear the year of the agent" tags = [
     "predictions",
     "AI",